Infant Feeding Support

 - Protects baby against infections and diseases

-- Provides health benefits for mum and baby
+- Provides health benefits to baby and the breastfeeding parent

 - Is available whenever and wherever your baby needs feeding (at the right temperature)

-- Helps mothers to build a strong physical and emotional bond with their baby
+- Helps breastfeeding parents to build a strong physical and emotional bond with their baby

 - Is free!